Want More Precious Metals News? Subscribe to Our Podcast!

 Welcome to this week’s Market Wrap Podcast, I’m Mike Gleason.

 Coming up we’ll hear a tremendous interview with none other than Jim Rickards, author of several bestselling books including Currency Wars and The Death of Money.
-Jim talks about how China may be on the verge of collapse and the likelihood of chaos that would ensure in the global financial markets that could be, similar but much worse to what happened back in August of 2015.
+Jim talks about how China may be on the verge of collapse and the likelihood of chaos that would ensue in the global financial markets that could be, similar but much worse to what happened back in August of 2015.
 Jim also breaks down several avenues that in his studied view all point to higher prices metals prices.
 Don’t miss a must-hear conversation with Jim Rickards, coming up after this week’s market update.

 Another advance in gold and silver markets.
 Another record for the stock market.
 Another round of political drama in Washington.
 And another vow from the Federal Reserve to raise interest rates.
 Those are just some of the headlines being made this week.